heraclitus0/QSI/project_report_hyderabad_rice.md

 - **Volume estimates** aligned with urban restaurant operations
 - **Drift-to-rupture logic** was cross-validated against operational benchmarks

-**Conclusion:** The narrative survives scrutiny and is grounded in verifiable economic reality.

 ---

 ## 9. Conclusion